Limit and manage disruption, mitigate risk, and build resilience and agility

 Notable government reforms*

-• Export Promotion Capital Goods (EPCG) scheme launched for duty-free import of capital goods
+• Export Promotion Capital Goods (EPCG) scheme enables zero customs duty import of capital goods to enhance export competitiveness

 What makes India a favourable manufacturing destination?